cooijmanstim/pshaw/README.md

 ## Dependencies

-AFAIK, Pshaw requires at least Python 3.3, the `asyncssh` package, and the `sshpass` utility.
+AFAIK, Pshaw requires at least Python 3.3, the `paramiko` package, and the `sshpass` utility.
+Note `paramiko` requires the `python-gssapi` pip package; it does not require `gssapi`.

 ## Limitations

   * Exceptional situations such as a wrong password may not be dealt with, and most exceptions will go uncaught.
 We can deal with things as they come up.
   * There is no way to forget or update a password other than to wait for it to expire or kill/restart `pshawd`.
-If you mistyped your password, you can store a different one under a different label.
+If you mistyped your password, you can store a different one under a different realm name.
   * All the limitations of `sshpass` apply.

 ## Security considerations